 - Whether there would/could be any impact to neighbouring properties, and if so how the properties may be impacted;

-- Relevant permits from MFLNRO and MOTI.
+- Relevant permits acquired from other government agencies.

 Provincial Film Production Contacts

-The provincial Commercial Film Tenure Program makes Crown land available for film production as well as still photography for commercial, educational and promotional purposes.
+- The provincial Commercial Film Tenure Program makes Crown land available for film production as well as still photography for commercial, educational and promotional purposes.
 Permission to use Crown land is obtained by application to the Province.
 Learn more here.

-If you have questions regarding any aspect of the provincial application process, please contact FrontCounter BC.
+- If you have questions regarding any aspect of the provincial application process, please contact FrontCounter BC.
 Your inquiry will be directed to the appropriate regional office based on your area of interest.